Debt Relief Orders

 You may find it difficult to open a bank account once you have a debt relief order.

-Things you can’t do when you’ve got a debt relief order
+Things you can’t do when you’ve got a DRO

 While a debt relief order is in place, there are certain things you won’t be able to do.
 These include: